No clear path forward in Congress to end family separations

 Breaking News Emails

-WASHINGTON — Consensus is building among Republicans and Democrats in Congress for an end to the Trump administration’s policy of separating migrant children from their parents at the southern border, but the legislative path forward is far from clear.
+WASHINGTON — Consensus is building among Republicans and Democrats in Congress to end the Trump administration’s policy of separating migrant children from their parents at the southern border, but the legislative path forward is far from clear.

 President Donald Trump has put the onus on Congress to end the policy, and members from both parties are scrambling to come up with a solution — even though the administration could stop the practice at any moment.